Home » Alaska » A Sky High Adventure-Excellent Sockeye Fishing on Big River Lake

 Fisher Falls-Big Lake river

 So how do we catch these fish?
-Red Salmon will not take a lure or bait on their journey upstream to spawn.
+Red salmon will not take a lure or bait on their journey upstream to spawn.
 They primarily feed on zooplankton while in the ocean.
 The bare hook sockeye rig works great at places like Big Lake River.

 Wolverine Creek

-High Adventure Sockeye Fishing Gear
+Today’s High Adventure Sockeye Fishing Gear

 The rig we are using today has a strong leader that is 24-30 inches in length attached to a 1 oz piece of lead and has a single hook.
 Basically, you just take the hook with weight and jig through the school.
 Reds face upstream and constantly open and close their mouths.
 The trick is to feel when the fish bumps into the leader; you pull the rod swiftly upwards, setting the hook in the open mouth.
-They often refer to this to as “flossing.”
+They often refer to this as “flossing.”
 They sometimes called this method lining, plunking, or flipping.

 "Fishing seems to be the great occasion when all manner of contradictions reconcile themselves."